• Skip to primary navigation

 glasses with chilled coffee drinks.

-I wanted an iced coffee that is full of body yet made easily in a matter of minutes at home like the mocha latte, without an espresso machine, waiting for several hours for it to brew or spending a fortune for just one drink.
+I wanted an iced coffee that is full of body yet made easily in a matter of minutes at home like the mocha latte recipe, without an espresso machine, waiting for several hours for it to brew or spending a fortune for just one drink.

 Who doesn't love Coffee?
 A cold coffee is a great way to quench your thirst like my mango lemonade and still get that caffeine kick.
 I enjoy drinks from Starbucks every weekend, but not a big fan of the hefty price for something that can be easily made at home.

 What is iced coffee?
 It is exactly what it sounds like: a coffee drink served cold.
-It can be made with regular brewed coffee and served with chilled milk over ice or made using a cold brew.
+It can be made with regular brewed coffee and served with chilled milk over ice or made using a cold brew, it is especially perfect for Mother's day brunch recipe.

 Believed to have originated in Algeria in the 18th century, iced coffee was originally made by mixing coffee syrup with cold water.
 Iced version began to appear on menus by the 19th century and then later gained popularity with big Cafe chains like Starbucks, Dunkin Donuts and Burger King featuring in their menus.